 These 1600+ residential units are literally across the street from a VTA light rail station with headways ranging from two minutes to seven minutes, though the headways drop to 15 minutes for those traveling to Sunnyvale or Mountain View.
 40,000 jobs, mostly in the high tech industry, are within two miles of this development, which is easily within biking distance.
 San Jose International Airport, the 49ers Stadium, and downtown San Jose are all easily accessible via grade separated bikeways.
 The Rivermark shopping plaza with a grocery store, coffee shops and restaurants is easier and faster to get to by bike than by car from this location.

 It should be an interesting experiment to see how many people actually take advantage of the transit, biking and walking opportunities.
 The Census tract in the city of Santa Clara on the other side of the Guadalupe River shows transit, biking and walking mode shares that aren’t that much different from the rest of Santa Clara.
-That neighborhood is mostly affluent with car use rates higher than other parts of the city of Santa Clara and Santa Clara County.
+It’s a wonderfully walkable neighborhood with almost every New Urban design trick in the book, but this affluent neighborhood still reserves plenty of surface space for car storage (even if they hide them behind a back alley).
+Car use rates are higher here than other parts of the city of Santa Clara and Santa Clara County.

 Street parking on bike routes

-45,000 square feet of commercial space fronting River Oaks Parkway includes surface parking for 170 cars, 12 motorcycles and 12 bicycles, with an additional 400 spaces of on-street parking on River Oaks Parkway and on southbound 1st Street north of River Oaks.
+45,000 square feet of commercial space fronting River Oaks Parkway includes surface parking for 170 cars, 12 motorcycles and 12 bicycles are hidden in a central car park behind the buildings.
+An additional 400 spaces of on-street parking on River Oaks Parkway and on southbound 1st Street north of River Oaks are planned.

 This first cross section shows the street parking proposed for River Oaks Parkway, looking west from 1st Street towards the Guadalupe River.
 The parking lot to the left is the existing VTA headquarters parking.